Musician101/more-fish/README.md

 #### Giving Prizes for Contest Winner:
 On the end of competition, prizes you set may be given to specific ranker!
-You can configure it via config.yml really simplely.
+You can configure it via config.yml really simply.

 #### Schedule Contest Automatically:
 Use auto-running feature: start the contest periodically with timer!